tamaramunzner/ieeevis.org/year/2017/info/awards/test-of-time-awards.md

 <!--- Vis 2002 --->
 <br/>

-Using Topological approaches to analyze level sets from scalar field has been an important branch of methods in the SciVis community.
+Using topological approaches to analyze level sets from scalar field has been an important branch of methods in the SciVis community.
 While the theories of contour trees had been known prior to this paper, efficient and robust computation of contour trees and other topological features from a discrete data set has been a challenge.
 In this paper, the authors provided a detailed account of the implementation of contour tree computation.
 The improved efficiency and the enhanced feature namely the Betti number makes the topological approach more practical and accessible to the scientific community.
-Considering the citation counts, the importance of the work, and the potential impact to the application areas, the SciVis test of time award committee selected this paper as the 2002 SciVis Test of Time award winner.
+Considering the citation counts, the importance of the work, and the potential impact to the application areas, the SciVis Test of Time Award Committee selected this paper as the 2002 SciVis Test of Time award winner.